RayBenefield/Forge-Dev-Kit/feature-requests.md

 changed to 5, a Number Check discovers that 5 equals this object's number.
 When filtering, EXTRA returns the Global object, NOT the object that had a matching number because that number didn't change, the global one did.
+ - **Filter on the Spawn Action** - We currently have the ability to despawn another object using filters, but we cannot spawn other objects using filters meaning that we can't abstract the act of spawning objects, they have to manage their own spawning